Explore the Kansai region with the Kansai-Hiroshima JR Pass for less than S$900 with this 8-day Japan itinerary.

 *Pro-tip: Use this handy tool to find out the exact train timings while planning your route.

-Klook sells a range of passes from the Whole Japan Rail Pass to the region specific one like the Kansai-Hiroshima pass.
+Klook sells a range of passes from the Whole Japan Rail Pass to the region specific one like the Kansai-Hiroshima pass we got.
 Since the passes usually last for 3-7 days, you can really save a lot if you’re able to plan and narrow down on the places you want to visit with the regional passes.

-We ordered our JR pass online through Klook, collected the pass from the HIS counter at Kansai International Airport (Osaka) and were good to go!
+Collection of this pass was super convenient.
+After booking our JR pass through the Klook app, we were able to collect the pass straight from the HIS counter at Kansai International Airport (Osaka) and were good to go!

 Note that the collection process for other passes like the Whole Japan Passes or JR East regional passes might be different.
 More of your questions answered in our comprehensive JR Pass guide

 Arrive in Osaka (KIX):

 WiFi/4G Connectivity: Pre-order this 8-Day Unlimited 4G SIM Card (~S$26), and collect the SIM Card from the airport counter on level 1.
 This is definitely cheaper than getting one from the airport when you arrive.

 2-Day Osaka Amazing Pass: This gave us free access to over 50 iconic attractions in Osaka on top of free transport on most subway lines in Osaka.
 Since the pass only gets activated on the day you first use it, we decided to leave exploring Osaka towards the end of our trip (when our JR pass expired).

 5 Day Kansai-Hiroshima JR Pass: The 5-day pass begins when you take the first JR line out so we used this to get out of the airport, saving on the cost of the Nankai Express which we used on the way back.

 Since the pass gave us free access to bicycle rental in most of the places we covered, that saved us transport costs within the cities!